Discreet Confidential Consultation (213) 374-3952

 If you need help, pick up the phone.
 Ask for a meeting with Ronald Hedding.
 I stand at the ready to help you.

-We serve clients throughout Southern California Courts, including LA County, Orange County, Ventura County, Alhambra, Whittier, Pasadena, Riverside, San Fernando Valley, and San Bernardino.
-Contact us for a free case evaluation at (213) 374-3952.
+We serve clients throughout Southern California Courts, including LA County, Orange County, Ventura County, Alhambra, Whittier, Pasadena, Riverside, San Fernando Valley, and San Bernardino—call (213) 374-3952 for a free case evaluation.